Website Design Durban: What to Look for in a Local Agency

 The proposal should explain exactly what is included.

-When the proposal stays broad, the project risk usually goes up.
+When the proposal stays broad, the project risk goes up.

 2. Process maturity